-- Gastroesophageal reflux disease (GERD): The primary symptom is heartburn, but night sweats are also a common feature.
+- Gastroesophageal reflux disease (GERD): The primary symptom is heartburn, but night sweats are also a

 - Cancer: Night sweats can be an early sign of cancer, although other symptoms normally appear at the same time.
 Lymphoma and leukemia are particularly associated with night sweats.